Lesbians in Nazi Germany: Historiography

+The legal structures varied across the territories that the Nazis controlled.
+While in Germany there were no laws that criminalised sexual relationships between women, in Austria paragraph 129 of the 1852 penal code did criminalise sexual relationships between women.
+This continued to be enforced after Anschluss, and in 1939 after the establishment of the Protectorate of Bohemia and Moravia, the Austrian penal code was applied to this territory including paragraph 129.
+In 1940, a court ruling aligned the Austrian law with the 1935 version of Paragraph 175 of the German Criminal Code, increasing prosecution and criminal penalties.

 Memorials

 In 2008, there was a controversy over the Memorial to Homosexuals Persecuted Under Nazism in Tiergarten, Berlin about the initial non-inclusion of gay women in the memorial.
-Critics argued that, while gay women did not face systematic persecution to the same extent as gay men, it was appropriate to memorialize those women who had been sent to concentration camps.
+Critics argued that, while gay women did not face systematic persecution to the same extent as gay men, it was appropriate to memorialise those women who had been sent to concentration camps.
 A plan to replace the initial video with one that included women faced a backlash from opposing historians, activists, and memorial directors who argued that it would be "falsification" to include gay women.
-Despite efforts by some lesbian activists to commemorate female homosexuals imprisoned and murdered at Ravensbrück, as of 2021 there has not been agreement on the establishment of a gay women's memorial at the camp.
+Despite efforts by some gay female activists to commemorate female homosexuals imprisoned and murdered at Ravensbrück, as of 2021 there has not been agreement on the establishment of a gay women's memorial at the camp.
 Huneke argues that even though homosexual women were not systematically persecuted, it may be appropriate to erect memorials because gay women in Nazi Germany faced violence and discrimination.